Big companies disclose too little on operations abroad - watchdog

 "By not responding to people's demands for greater transparency and accountability, companies risk harming their brand and losing customers," he warned.

-Around three quarters of the 124 companies assessed do not disclose the taxes they pay in foreign countries and nearly half publish no information on revenues abroad, the report said.
+Around three quarters of the 124 firms assessed do not disclose the taxes they pay in foreign countries and nearly half publish no information on revenues abroad, the report said.

 The companies were ranked based on their reporting of their measures to prevent corruption, information about subsidiaries and holdings and information about financial operations abroad.

-By those criteria, European companies performed best.
-Italy's Eni, Britain's Vodafone and Norway's Statoil were the leaders.
+By these criteria, European companies performed best with Italy's Eni, Britain's Vodafone and Norway's Statoil at the top.

 "We are committed to providing as much information and insight as possible to support informed public debate on issues such as corporate governance, anti-corruption programmes and corporate taxation," said a spokesman for Vodafone.

-While there were six Chinese companies among the 10 worst performers, U.S. corporations also figured.
+While there were six Chinese companies among the 10 worst performers, U.S. firms also figured.

-"Surprisingly, the sector that makes greater transparency possible is one of the least transparent," said Transparency.
-AAmazon, Apple, Google and IBM all scored less than three out of 10, the organization said.
+"Surprisingly, the sector that makes greater transparency possible is one of the least transparent," said Transparency, adding that Amazon, Apple, Google and IBM all scored less than three out of 10.

-A spokesman from IBM said the company was publishing a full list of every subsidiary and country in which it does business every year.
-That list was part of IBM's annual report.

-The other U.S. companies cited declined to comment or were unavailable when asked for a reaction by Reuters.
-Some did not want to respond until they had seen the complete report.
+The U.S. firms cited were either unavailable when asked for a reaction by Reuters or declined to comment.
+Some firms did not want to respond until they had seen the complete report.

 A spokesperson for Japan's Nippon Telegraph and Telephone Corp, which was also among the bottom 10, said: "We want to continue to work towards appropriate disclosures."